 As tempting as it is, it is best to wait until winter to remove those annoying suckers, water sprouts, overlapping, and rogue branches.
 Unless a plant is dormant, the act of pruning signals the plant to grow, and you don’t want new growth in fall when the cold weather will soon kill it off.

 It’s far too easy to spread disease between plants with infected blades.
-While it sounds extreme, it’s best to clean your tools, and specifically, the cutting blades, before use, before moving from one plant to another, and after use.
+While it sounds like extra work (it is), it’s best to clean your tools, and specifically, the cutting blades, before use, before moving from one plant to another, and after use.

 Pruning tools can be